Friday, December 15, 2023

 Best of all, I saw that Emily could laugh at herself.
 When she was elected to Sorosis (a prestigious women’s society), she joked that now the club would be considered an intellectually superior group.
 Likewise, she was amused when a newspaper article on clubwomen said that “Mrs. Roebling is not half as disagreeable as we thought.”[vi]

 Despite her grumblings about her husband and son, she also freely expressed her love for them.
 Even in her advice-laden letters to John, I recognized the tenderness a mother feels for a grown son she can no longer hold.
-From my own experience, too, I thought I understood her complaints about Washington.
-I wasn't half as far with my writing work as I'd like to be, but I knew that was nothing compared to the frustrations of being a full-time care-giver for a chronically-ill husband.
+From my own frustrations with my writing, I thought I understood her complaints about Washington, too.
+I wasn't half as far with my work as I'd like to be, but I knew that was nothing compared to being a full-time care-giver for a chronically-ill husband.
 In this light, I began to think that Emily’s more querulous remarks might be the expressions of a smart, energetic woman who longed to get out of the house and in society.
 Although she died almost 60 years before I was born, I felt I knew Emily as well as a dear friend.

 Life opened up for Emily after the bridge was done.
 By 1903, she’d edited a book, taken a women’s law class at New York University, served on the board of a woman’s college and been presented to Queen Victoria.
 She’d also helped organize camps for the Spanish-American War veterans who were sick with yellow fever, traveled across Europe on the Orient Express, and joined thousands of dignitaries and upper-class spectators in Moscow for the coronation of Czar Nicholas II.
 Her lively lectures about her Russian travels were particularly popular, as she cleverly peppered her talks with detailed descriptions of everything she saw, from the peacock feather in the Chinese viceroy’s hat to the sad, pale face of the last czar of Russia.